piskvorky/gensim/docs/src/tut3.rst

   This class operates in constant memory, in a streaming (and more gensim-like) fashion, but is also much slower than :class:`similarities.MatrixSimilarity`, which uses fast level-2 `BLAS routines <http://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms>`_ to determine similarities.
-We are currently searching for a lightweight Python framework for distributed computing, which will allow us to perform fast queries without compromising gensim's memory independence, by spreading the query load over many computers.

-Index persistency is handled via the :func:`save` and :func:`load` functions:
+Index persistency is handled via the standard :func:`save` and :func:`load` functions:

 >>> index.save('/tmp/deerwester.index')
 >>> index = similarities.MatrixSimilarity.load('/tmp/deerwester.index')